 - Even Evil Has Standards: If Carlos is going to suck the love out of you, then he's probably going to be polite about it.

-- Everyone Has Standards: Atlas frowns upon most fetishes and holds himself to higher moral standards.
+- Everyone Has Standards: Atlas frowns upon the more extreme fetishes.
 Hence his typical revulsion towards characters like the riffverse's Vinyl.